 An ATV is narrower, has a shorter wheelbase, is lighter, and has a higher center of gravity than a UTV.

-This makes the ATV much easier to navigate in tight spots and difficult terrains and makes it more prone to tipping.
+This makes the ATV much easier to navigate in tight spots and rugged terrains and makes it more prone to tipping.

-UTVs have important safety features, such as a metal roll cage and seatbelts, where ATVs do not.
+Unlike ATVs, UTVs have essential safety features, such as a metal roll cage and seatbelts.

 If a UTV overturns, the driver and passengers are offered protection from the roll cage as long as they do not fall out.